pterodactyl/documentation/community/config/nodes/add_node.md

 :::

 * **Daemon Port**: the port that the Daemon should listen on.
-* **Daemon SFTP Port**: the port the daemon sftp-server or standalone SFTP server listen on.
+* **Daemon SFTP Port**: the port the Daemon sftp-server or standalone SFTP server should listen on.

 ## Install the Daemon
-At this point you'll need to have the daemon installed on your machine.
+At this point you'll need to have the Daemon installed on your machine.
 Check out the [documentation](/daemon/installing.md) for more information, or try one of the community guides for [CentOS](/community/installation-guides/daemon/centos7.md), [Ubuntu](/community/installation-guides/daemon/ubuntu1804.md), or [Debian](/community/installation-guides/daemon/debian9.md).